Sin is generally thought of as something bad. But exactly what is sin? How does the Bible define it? What is the Bible’s teaching about sin?

-The clearest biblical definition of sin is found in 1 John 3:4: “Sin is the transgression of the law” (King James Version).
-To sin is to transgress the law.
-But what does it mean to transgress the law?
+The biblical definition of sin is found in 1 John 3:4: “Sin is the transgression of the law” (King James Version).
+To sin is to transgress, or break, the law of God.

 A very encouraging scripture states: “Blessed is he whose transgression [rebellion, sin] is forgiven, whose sin is covered” (Psalm 32:1).
 The Hebrew word for sin here is chataah, which means an offense (Strong’s, #2401).
 So when our transgressions and sins are forgiven, that means our rebellion and revolt against God is removed from us.

 What law defines sin?

 The law we break when we sin is the law of God found in the Bible.
 So, rephrased, 1 John 3:4 states that sin is violating the law of God.
 The primary laws God gave to guide human conduct are the 10 Commandments (Exodus 20).

 We can transgress those laws in two ways:

 - We can live a general lifestyle of lawlessness.
 This means we live a self-willed way of life without any thought or care for the restraints of God’s law.
 For instance, people who make all their decisions according to their passions or desires are living in a condition of lawlessness.

 - We can transgress a specific commandment.
 For instance, God’s law instructs us to “not steal” (Exodus 20:15).
 If we ignore that law and steal something, we have transgressed the law—and sinned.